P11D: Benefits in kind and expenses

 Benefits in kind (BIK) can form part of an employee's overall rewards package.
 A 'benefit in kind' can be anything beneficial other than actual money (wages, bonus etc).
 Typical benefits in kind include:

 As benefits in kind have a monetary value, many of them are subject to tax.
 Some may also result in a tax charge on the employee.
 It’s therefore important for you to know which benefits in kind are taxable and which are tax-free.
 If your employees make use of taxable benefits in kind, you must report the details to HMRC to ensure you and your employees pay the right amount of tax and National Insurance (NI).

 Why do I need to keep track of employee benefits and expenses?

-A fundamental part of bookkeeping is maintaining a record of all the expenses and benefits you provide to your employees (and their families or households).
+A fundamental part of bookkeeping is maintaining a record of all the expenses and benefits in kind that you provide to your employees (and their families or households).
 You will need to send this information to HMRC at the end of every tax year.
 In addition, HMRC could ask to see evidence of your record keeping.

 What is a P11D form?

 A P11D form is the form you use to submit your end-of-year declaration of employee expenses and benefits.
 You’ll need to submit a P11D form to HMRC for every employee to whom you’ve provided benefits in kind or expenses.

 If you send HMRC one or more P11D forms, you also need to submit a P11D(b) form.
 This enables them to see how much you’ll pay in Class 1A NI on the benefits and expenses you’ve provided to your employees.

 What needs to be included on a P11D form?